nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 - `FilterMeetingCommandParser` which extends `Parser<FilterMeetingCommand>`
 - `MeetingFilterPredicate` which extends `Predicate<Meeting>`

-As with all other commands in Yellow Pages, filter meetings has a `Parser` subclass that goes through the `AddressBookParser` and a `Command` subclass that returns an appropriate new `CommandResult` Object.
+As with all other commands in Yellow Pages, find meetings has a `Parser` subclass, namely `FilterMeetingCommandParser` which parses the user input and returns a `FilterMeetingCommand` object with a `new MeetingFilterPredicate` that contains the "verified" user inputs.
 Utilizing the `Predicate` system allows the command to simply offer up a new `Predicate` object.
-In this case, it utilizes the `MeetingFilterDatePredicate` class which extends `Predicate<Meeting>`.
-It is simply a predicate checking if each Meeting Object's date is between two given dates.
-The `MeetingFilterDatePredicate` then updates the `FilteredMeetingList` allowing it to temporarily store and display the meetings matching the `Predicate`.
+In this case, it is simply a predicate checking if each Meeting Object's date is between two given dates.
+This `MeetingFilterDatePredicate` is then used to update the `filteredMeetings` list in the `ModelManager`, allowing it to temporarily store and display the meetings matching the `MeetingFilterDatePredicate`.

+The `FilterMeetingCommandParser` class utilizes a utility class called `DateTimeConverter`.
+The `FilterMeetingCommandParser` class converts the
+DateTime values from the Meeting which is stored as a `String` in the `EEEE, d MMMM uuuu hh:mm a` format into a `LocalDateTime` object for comparison with other dates.

 Command: `filtermeetingsbetween Date A ;;; Date B`, both Date A and B must be real dates that follow the dd-MM-yyyy HHmm format.